pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

         * So, I told him that it will be good if we release and put into a pool of candidates which can be used by other teams.
         * So, yeah we literally have to let him go.
         * It was a very tough situation for me to decide because I was facing this the first time as a tech lead where on the basis of my decision somebody was being fired.
+8. Describe a situation when you had a simple fix for a complex situation.
+    * Talked about TCP connection issue due to File descriptors in ODL services.
+         * The issue started after we migrated our services from on-premise servers to AWS EC2 VMs.
+         * After migration, during performance/stress testing we found out that the services were responding slow after couple of days of getting full traffic.
+         * And servers were so much choked and unresponsive that it was really difficult to get Heap/Thread dump.
+         * It took us like 2-3 days to just take heap/thread dump.
+         * After analyzing the thread dump, we found that after some time our application was not able to open an HTTP connection to downstream services.
+         * And started to timeout due to not able to open those HTTP connection.
+         * We debugged it further and found after lot of reading over internet that one possible cause of not able to open HTTP connection can be File descriptor limit.
+         * So, started to look into the issue keeping this file descriptor perspective in mind.
+         * We did not have any application specific File descriptor limit on older servers.
+So, we thought how could FD limit can be an issue on new servers.
+         * But then after further debugging we found out that the docker version which were using on our old server was very old version.
+         * This old docker version was not having a default limit on file descriptor for a container.
+         * But on AWS EC2 VMs, We had latest docker version which was having a default limit of file descriptor to 5k per container.
+         * So we tried changing that default limit at container level.
+Then again stress tested the application.
+         * After changing the FD limit services were running fine.
+And we never saw that slowness/high cpu usage issue for these services.
+         * Learning :
+              * We should not have brought down the older servers before monitoring new servers for some time.
+              * We should have done enough application stress testing after migration.
+              * During migration, we should have accounted for each every infrastructure/tools difference while looking into this issue.
+         * Followup :
+            * how did you get to know that issue was due to file descriptors ?
+9. Describe when you came up with some innovative ideas that was adopted and deployed in prod.
+    * Showing hotel names for opaque deals on hotwire.com
+        * Proposed this feature during Hackathon where if we start showing hotel names for opaque deals that it will increase conversion rate.
+        * follow up :
+            * How did you influence to adopt this feature ?
+                * Because the idea was chosen as winner in the Hackathon, so it was easy to prioritize it, and have it as part of the roadmap.
+10. Describe a situation when you had to deal with a project with tight deadlines.
+How did you manage it ?
+    * Talked about DW2.0 project which was part of PayPal digital wallet.
+        * Talked about resourcing and have support from other teams to meet timelines.
+        * Persuaded few engineers to work on weekends to meet the timelines.
+        * Because it was org wide project, so deadline can't be extended because delay with any of the domain team will cause delay to overall program.
+11. Describe a situation when you had to increase/boost the morale of the team members.
+12. Describe a situation when you received a feedback from colleagues. what was the feedback.
+And, how did you take it ?